inducer/pytato/doc/design.rst

     Such an expression marks the boundary between eager and lazy evaluation.

--   :attr:`Array.shape` is required to be an affine expression in terms of the instances of :class:`~pytato.array.SizeParam` in the computation graph.
+-   :attr:`Array.shape` is required to be an affine expression in terms of the instances of :class:`~pytato.SizeParam` in the computation graph.
 This permits shape inference to use Presburger arithmetic, meaning that shape inference is always decidable.

 -   There is (deliberate) overlap in what various expression nodes can express, e.g.

-    -   Array reshaping can be expressed as a :class:`pytato.array.Reshape` or as an :class:`pytato.array.IndexLambda`
+    -   Array reshaping can be expressed as a :class:`pytato.Reshape` or as an :class:`pytato.IndexLambda`

-    -   Linear algebra operations can be expressed via :class:`pytato.array.Einsum` or as an :class:`pytato.array.IndexLambda`
+    -   Linear algebra operations can be expressed via :class:`pytato.Einsum` or as an :class:`pytato.IndexLambda`

     Expression capture (the "frontend") should use the "highest-level" (most abstract) node type available that captures the user-intended